 Understanding Indirect Bilirubin: Normal vs Optimal Ranges

-Also known as: Unconjugated Bilirubin, Bilirubin Indirect
+Also known as: Unconjugated Bilirubin, Bilirubin Indirect, Bilirubin (Indirect), bilirubin (indirect)

 ?What is Indirect Bilirubin?